 Rewards credit cards

-Black credit card
+Platinum and Black credit cards

 Protection from fraud

-The Westpac Global Alliance ATM network
+The Westpac Global ATM Alliance network

-When you become a Westpac credit card holder, you can use your card to withdraw cash for free at ATMs that are part of the Westpac Group.
-This includes ATMs offered by Westpac, St.George and the Bank of Melbourne.
+When you get a Westpac credit card, you can use it to withdraw cash for free at ATMs that are part of the Westpac Group.
+This includes ATMs offered by Westpac, St.George, BankSA and Bank of Melbourne.
 You can also save on ATM withdrawal fees worldwide thanks to the Westpac Global ATM alliance.

 Annual fee waiver